Purpose of the Assignment

 • To support in resource mobilization for project activities

 • To support in partnership development and networking with and between public, government (national/state/local), civil society, private sector stakeholders, academia, donors, etc.

 • To monitor and report project activities as well as provide quality assurance

-• To manage and work as a team and other alliance partners
+• To manage and work as a team with other project partners

 • Any other related responsibilities, as assigned.

 • Support in the implementation and management of project operations as per the work plan and ensure delivery of all outputs and other tasks for day-to-day management of project

 • Support in mobilizing technical resources for the project

 • Support the project team and mentor them as and when required